 Good bird names are descriptive.
 Yellow-bellied Flycatcher is a wonderful name; it describes a feature and a behavior.
-It includes a color, and that is even better.
-A very rough estimate suggests that at least 3,000 or so birds have some kind of color included in their name (I’m working on an exact count).
-This can show up in many ways, such as a general, overall descriptor (“Indigo Bunting”), part of a full name (“Yellowthroat”), a specific feature (“Red-headed Woodpecker”), one of several colors (“Black-and-white Warbler”), or my favorite, one that includes a useless hyphen (“Little Green-Pigeon”, an example which seems particuarly silly given that there was also a “Spotted Green Pigeon” which was green with yellow spots… why is hyphen use not consistent?!)
+It includes a color, and that is even better; an image comes to mind, it seems, much more readily when one can picture the coloration.
+A very rough estimate suggests that at least 3,000 or so birds have some kind of color included in their common name (I’m working on an exact count).
+This can show up in many ways, such as with a general, overall descriptor (“Indigo Bunting”), or as a part of a full name (“Yellowthroat”), or as part of a more specific, descriptive feature (“Red-headed Woodpecker”), or as one of several colors (“Black-and-white Warbler”), or my favorite, one that includes a useless hyphen (such as “Little Green-Pigeon”, an example which seems particularly silly given that there was also a “Spotted Green Pigeon” which was green with yellow spots… so why is hyphen use not consistent?!)

 Question # 1:

-(The featured image for this page is a very sneaky, devious hint.
+(The featured image for this page gives a very sneaky, devious hint.
 That really wasn’t very nice, but I didn’t want to give the answer away too easily.)

 Question # 2: